ibm-cloud-docs/log-analysis/work_iam.md

 2. From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.
 3. Select **Assign access within a resource group**.
 4. Select a resource group.
-5. If the user does not have a role already granted for the selected resource group, choose a role for the **Assign access to a resource group** field.
+5. If the user does not have a role that is already granted for the selected resource group, choose a role for the **Assign access to a resource group** field.

     Depending on the role that you select, the user can view the resource group on their dashboard, edit the resource group name, or manage user access to the group.

-    You can select **No access**, if you want the user to only have access to the {{site.data.keyword.la_full_notm}} service in the resource group.
+    You can select **No access**, if you want the user to have access only to the {{site.data.keyword.la_full_notm}} service in the resource group.

 6. Select **IBM Log Analysis with LogDNA**.
 7. Select the platform role **Administrator**.
 8. Click **Assign**.

-## Granting permissions to a Devops user to manage the service in the {{site.data.keyword.cloud_notm}} account
+## Granting permissions to a DevOps user to manage the service in the {{site.data.keyword.cloud_notm}} account
 {: #devops_account}

-As a **Devops user**, you must have permissions to run the following actions:
+As a **DevOps user**, you must have permissions to run the following actions:

 * Provision a service instance
 * Delete a service instance